Felony Kidnapping Defense Attorneys in Colorado Springs

 Internet luring of a child is a class 5 felony.
 If the court finds that the person being convicted of internet luring of a child intended to meet the child for sexual purposes, the act may be raised to a class 4 felony.

-Get the Best Colorado Springs Felony Kidnapping Defense
+Get the Best Colorado Springs Kidnapping Defense

-Kidnapping in is a serious, but complex, offense.
+Kidnapping is a serious, but complex, offense.
 If you're facing kidnapping charges, please don't hesitate to contact experienced Colorado Springs felony defense attorney Timothy Bussey at The Bussey Law Firm, P.C.
 Mr. Bussey can build an aggressive defense that protects your legal rights and fights for the best possible outcome in your case.